inntran/git-benchmark-testdata/mattoid/ejaculate/multungulate.markdown

 The shortest distance between any two puns is a straight line.
 If you wish to live wisely, ignore sayings -- including this one.
 Lend money to a bad debtor and he will hate you.
-While your friend holds you affectionately by both your hands you are safe, for you can watch both of his.
+While your friend holds you affectionately by both your hands you safe, for you can watch both of his.
 		-- Ambrose Bierce, "The Devil's Dictionary"
 They collapsed ... like nuns in the street ... they had no teen